- Guaranteed for 2 full months

 Right out of the box, the Fujifilm 16-80mm feels solid, but not in an annoyingly heavy tank sort of way.
 It’s just under a pound (0.97 lb/440 g), which is light enough for long days of shooting even when lots of travel is involved.
 You have a mix of metal and plastic on the body, and a nice, tactile zoom ring smack-dab in the middle of the barrel:

-Below the zoom ring is the aperture ring, which fits nicely with Fujifilm’s old-school style and feels great.
-Above the zoom ring is the focus ring, which is a bit smaller and fast to focus than I’d like, but still very serviceable.
+Behind the zoom ring is the aperture ring, which fits nicely with Fujifilm’s old-school style and feels great.
+In front of the zoom ring is the focus ring, which is a bit smaller and fast to focus than I’d like, but still very serviceable.

 One of the great things about the 16-80mm f/4 is its size.
 At 16mm, the lens is under 4 inches (10 cm) long and fits firmly in one hand, so you can store it easily in a camera bag or backpack.